hardscrabble/hardscrabble.github.io/_posts/2012-08-26-favblogging.md

 ---
 layout: post
-title: Favblogging with pinboard, ifttt, and the rest of the internet
+title: "Favblogging with pinboard, ifttt, and the rest of the internet"
-date: 2012-08-26 18:18:00
+date: 2012-08-26 6:18 PM
 category: the internet
 tags: pinboard, favs, favorites, love, gush, ifttt, from the archives
 ---